chemch/cs621-project2/README.md

 - If pushed to Production/integrated w/ NS3 then we would likely want to update Simulation to allow for n number of SPQ TrafficClasses.
 The current implementation only supports 2 (which is specified in the PDF requirements).
 ---
 # Citations
+- Credit to Niels Lohmann for the Json Config Parsing Libary Reference: [Requirements](#requirements)

 ---